MAIN NUMBER & HELP DESK 727-547-4575 ext. 250

 WHAT THE CITY WON'T PICK UP

-Bulk metals, construction debris, hazardous materials, vehicle tires and cardboard larger than 15x25 (large pieces can be dropped off at city recycling centers).
+Bulk metals, construction debris, hazardous materials, vehicle tires.
 Call Pinellas County Utilities Solid Waste Operations at (727) 464-7500.

 THE FINE PRINT